This blog page got so long for downloading when viewed that I decided to break sections of this page into their own blog pages:

 Sewing the piping onto front fabric: Sewing the piping onto the front fabric

 The neon green arrows on the photo point to where you will be machine sewing.
 Remember, you want to be sewing the back fabric quite snug along the outside edge of the piping.
 For this, I worked (machine sewing) slowly.

 Keep a watch to make sure that the back fabric is not skewing and make sure that you are stitching close to but not into the bulge of the piping.
-Be sure along one side to leave several inches un-sewn in order to pull the pillow outside out and for stuffing the pillow.
+Be sure along one side to leave several inches (5-6 inches) un-sewn in order to pull the pillow outside out and for stuffing the pillow with filling.

 Recall that one side of the pillow is where you crossed-over and sewed the piping ends.
-I suggest to do the open, unsewn area of the backing fabric’s seam on one of the other three sides of the pillow and a few inches away from any corner.
+I suggest to do the open, un-sewn area of the backing fabric’s seam on one of the other three sides of the pillow and a few inches away from any corner.

 It is through this open area that I stick my (take jewelry off first) hand in, grab a corner and begin to pull the pillow to be right side out.

-Take your time pulling the pillow to be right side out and then when the pillow is all the way turned out do a check of your corners and other machine sewn areas.
+Take your time pulling the pillow to be right side out.
+When the pillow is all the way turned out do a check of your corners and other machine sewn areas.

 Adding the filling I first push filling into the corners, then along the sides and finally into the center.